ShaabanDev/Storefront/README.md

 ## Database setup

-Database run on the default port: 5432
+-Database run on the default port: 5432.

-Port used: Default postgres TCP port 5432
+-Port used: Default postgres TCP port 5432.

-Development database - storefront_dev
+-Development database - storefront_dev.

-Test Database - storefront_test
+-Test Database - storefront_test.

-User: postgres
-Password: 1234
+-User: postgres.

+-Password: 1234.

-Running `npm run migrate:up ` will setup all the tables you need Running `npm run migrate:down` will drop all the tables
+-Running `npm run migrate:up ` will setup all the tables you need.

+-Running `npm run migrate:down` will drop all the tables.